-- The modest decline in rent paid percentages translates to a more alarming number in terms of households at risk.
-As of November month-end, an estimated 39,351 households were unable to pay their rent with an increasing number of households (over 80,000) delaying payment of rent until after mid-month.
+- The decline in rent paid percentages translates to a more alarming number in terms of households at risk.
+As of January 2021 month-end, an estimated 39,832 households were unable to pay their rent with an increasing number of households (over 80,000) delaying payment of rent until after mid-month.

-- A majority of portfolios (82%) reported a decline in net income for November due to modest drops in rent paid combined with an increase in operating expenses.
+- A majority of portfolios (95%) reported a decline in net income for January due to significant drops in rent paid combined with an increase in operating expenses.

-The survey will be updated monthly and made available on the GMHF website.
+The survey will continue to be updated monthly and made available on the GMHF website.

 MULTIPLE INTERVENTIONS ARE NEEDED

 While Minnesota renters who fall behind in rent will not be immediately evicted thanks to Governor Walz’ Executive Order (EO) banning evictions, renters are still obligated to catch up with rent obligations.
 Forbearance of monthly rent payments will mean subsequent rent increases when the eviction moratorium is lifted.

 Inability to pay rent puts large numbers of Minnesotans at risk of eviction, and potentially, homelessness.
 The increased need for government housing assistance underscores the need for major new public investments to begin to re-stabilize the housing system and the economy.